 This edition seems to have the usual current topics of interest within its covers, for example ethnomathematics, word problems etc.; however, in addition it has two special articles about FLM itself.
 I was especially drawn to the article by Lesley Lee, The "spirit" of FLM.
 She presents three of her favourite articles and then comments about when the original editor left it was imperative to keep the same "spirit in the journal."
 She reflects on the "spirit" of the journal by stating: "the three articles I have reviewed here are, I believe, exemplars of that 'spirit' - presenting voices from within, without, and on the fringes, questioning, surprising, shocking, asking us to 'think again,' allowing contributors to be provocative, to test new ideas, and readers around the

-world to share in the excitement of mathematics education-and this reader to express hers 'enfin.'"
+mathematics education-and this reader to express hers 'enfin.'"
 I found this quote extremely powerful and ultimately a clear stating of the purpose of the journal, to invite critical criticism and reflection among those who's daily studies are affected by the issues in mathematics education.
 Between some of the articles I found quotes or interviews, serving as intermissions.
 These interludes had a general theme of being true to yourself, your thoughts, and your peers.
 They all brought up the fact that it is important to add value to your field of interest and that new ideas need to be shared.
 To me these quotes described the tone of the journal as a whole; that it welcomes personal, new, and innovative ideas, much like Lesley Lee says in her special article.

 I personally find this journal accessible and relevant to me as a teacher, student, and forever learner.
 It raises issues that are current, gives an open and safe forum for educated discussion and sometimes disagreement, and it invites people of varying experiences into a common assembly.